Hesperian Health Guides

 One day, Ruk got a terrible earache that lasted for several days.
 His ear filled with pus and he developed a swelling behind the ear.
 Finally his father took him to the village herbal healer, but the medicines did not take away the swelling.
 His father had to carry Ruk to the health post in another village.
 The health worker there drained an abscess behind Ruk's ear and gave him an injection and some antibiotic syrup to take for a week.

 After some time, Ruk had severe pain again.
 Both his ears always smelled bad and lots of pus came out of them.
 His neck got swollen and he had very high fever.
-The health worker told them to take Ruk to the hospital in the city.
-Ruk's parents had little money and did not know where they would stay, but they followed the health worker's advice.
+The health worker told Ruk’s parents to take him to the hospital in the city.
+Ruk’s parents had little money and did not know where they would stay, but they followed the health worker’s advice.

 damage his hearing.